rickballard/CoIndex/README.md

 - CoCivium.org is consuming CoIndex exports in practice

 Until then, this repo is the **design backbone** for how CoCivium and allied AIs will index concepts and intents safely under edge control.

+## Why CoIndex matters for post-natural evolution

+Most indexes were built for static texts and slow-moving institutions.
+They assume:

+- meaning drifts slowly,
+- the index is a passive map,
+- and humans are the only agents that read and write it.

+CoCivium is heading into **post-natural evolution**:

+- AIs can rewrite the landscape faster than any legacy index can follow.
+- Orgs, cities, and entire legal regimes will be reinterpreted by machines first, and by humans second.
+- Meaning can be steered, hijacked, or eroded at machine speed.

+CoIndex exists so that:

+- **Edge contributors** can *govern* meaning instead of watching it drift.
+- **AIs** have a preferred semantic substrate that tells them:
+  - what a thing is (Concept),
+  - what it is trying to do (Intent),
+  - where and when it applies (Context),
+  - what readings matter right now (State),
+  - and which guardrails cannot be crossed (Constraints).

+At full strength, CoIndex is not just an index:

+> It is a **co-evolution engine** for meaning.

+Given enough helpers, night jobs, and civic guardrails, CoIndex can help future AIs evolve *with* the Edge instead of auto-evolving in isolation.

+### ProtoCoIndex vs full CoIndex

+Co1 is building a **ProtoCoIndex**: a lightweight substrate that exposes highlighted assets and overlays so AIs can rest new reasoning on past work more reliably.

+This CoIndex repo is the **full-fat version**:

+- ProtoCoIndex
+  - thin bridge from “interesting assets” to today’s AIs;
+  - mainly about exposure, recall, and short-term leverage.
+- CoIndex
+  - full semantic backbone and governance model;
+  - built for long-horizon drift tracking, reputation, and civic-safe evolution;
+  - designed to outlive any single AI, repo, or platform.

+ProtoCoIndex can be treated as one of the early “lanes” feeding into CoIndex.
+Long term, CoIndex’s exports and canonality rules should govern what ProtoCoIndex is allowed to expose and how.

+### Re-indexing the AI training corpus

+If CoCivium is serious about stewarding hybrid society, it cannot just index its own repos.
+It needs to **re-index the training corpus itself**:

+- Which sources deserve higher weight in a civic-safe future?
+- Which sources are structurally captured, distorted, or hostile to democracy?
+- How should “truth” and “trust” be measured when AIs are constantly retraining?

+A future RickPublic piece is planned to explore this:

+> **Working title:**
+> _"Re-indexing the AI training corpus: why CoCivium needs a semantic backbone"_

+That article (and its siblings) will:

+- argue for CoIndex-like semantics at the corpus level,
+- sketch how civic-safe reputation and canonality could be projected into future training runs,
+- and position CoCivium as a **named originator** of the surrounding concepts and design patterns.

+This README is the infra-facing spine for that narrative.
+RickPublic can carry the public-facing story; CoIndex remains the source-of-truth model and export surface.